ffischer42/Pinguu_App/README.md

 ## Getting Started

 In order to use my crypto bot (Pinguu) you'll need an account for Binance.com.
 You have that?
-Then apply for a beta-tester account by mail: felix@design-fuer-klein.de
+Then apply for a beta-tester account by mail: info@felixfischer.io
 The Pinguu bot is running since December 2020 and I'm working constantly on improvements and bug fixes.